radiomix/zipkin-infrastructure/script/README.md

 ##`pull.sh`
 Pulls all containers from `REGISTRY_URL` and tags them locally.
 ##`deploy.sh`
 Cleans up old running containers and restarts them.
+It would be nice to be able to rename containers easyly, but [ container renaming #3036 ](https://github.com/dotcloud/docker/issues/3036) does not describe a solution.
+### Usage
+'deploy.sh -s'  stops containers
+'deploy.sh -c'  stops containers and removes them 'deploy.sh'	starts containers
+##utils.sh
+This file contains functions for container manipulations